 Unfortunately, there is nothing that will guarantee that you will never develop a kidney stone, but there are things you can do to lower your risk.

 The best preventive step is to make sure you are drinking enough fluids each day.

 Try to stick to water or tea.
 Adjusting your diet to reduce sodium intake and animal proteins as well as eating fewer foods high in oxalates like spinach and nuts is helpful.
 Some recent research also suggests that the DASH diet, which is high in fruits and veggies and low in dairy and animal protein, may effectively decrease the risk of kidney stones.

 5. How do I know I have a kidney stone?

 The most common symptom of passing a kidney stone is pain; other symptoms include hematuria (blood in the urine), passing gravel, nausea, vomiting, pain with urination, and an urgent need to urinate.

 Many patients with kidney stones have no symptoms, but that doesn’t make the stones benign.
 Kidney stones can cause worsening renal function and perhaps even cause permanent damage leading to chronic kidney disease, which could require dialysis.

-Your urologist “surgeon” and nephrologist “kidney doctor” work together to diagnose kidney stones appropriately with imaging, blood and urine tests.
-Together they develop a strategy to remove the stones if necessary, and more importantly, get to root causes of your kidney stones.
-Many stones will pass on their own, but occasionally other treatments or surgery may be required.
+Your urologist “surgeon” and nephrologist “kidney doctor” work together to diagnose kidney stones with imaging, blood and urine tests.
+Together they develop a strategy to remove the stones if necessary, and more importantly, get to the root causes of your kidney stones.
+Many stones will pass on their own, but other treatments or surgery may occasionally be required.